Core Lab 2: Topics in 3D

 - Visual Arts

-This course offers a focused investigation into a single topic relating to sculpture in all its forms.
-The topic can be, for example, focused simply on one specific techniques or materials, or can allow for hybrid practices, context-driven strategies, and also take on more expansive themes.
-The topics class will allow students to explore the respective areas in more focus and depth, through research-based studio work.
+This course offers a focused investigation into a single topic.
+The topic can be, for example, focused simply on one specific techniques or materials, or can allow for hybrid practices, context-driven strategies, and take on larger themes.
+The Topics class will allow students to explore the respective areas in more focus and depth, through research-based studio work.
 Reading in this class is seen as an integral part of student’s studio practice.
-Topics in fall 2014 include the following:
+Topics in spring 2015 include the following:

 Course Open to: Degree Students with Restrictions